chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 purrr is a package that enhances R's functional programming toolkit for working with functions and vectors

-In this case, we're able to access a reduce operator via purrr::reduce and use in conjunction with dplyr::full_join to join all of our datasets in effectively one line of code
+In this case, we're going to use purrr::reduce in conjunction with dplyr::full_join to join all of our datasets in one line of concise, readable code

 ```R
 livestock.data <- purrr::reduce(